mckennapsean/dissertation/content/07-reflect.md

 orient the viewer by projecting the primary vector to a fixed location on the far right of the s-CorrPlot and draw the gridlines vertically with respect to this primary vector in order to preserve the spatial encoding throughout the animation.

-As with multidimensional exploration between projections, animating between planes results in structures, such as clusters of correlated variables, moving together (or apart) in 3D, giving the user a partial sense of the relationship of the standardized variables in the multidimensional space.
-Perceptually, the animation results in seeing _"shape from motion"_ [@ullman:visualMotion].
+This animation results in seeing structures, such as clusters of correlated variables, moving together (or apart) in 3D; perceptually, this is known as seeing _"shape from motion"_ [@ullman:visualMotion].

 ### Employing the s-CorrPlot in Biology